 A policy informs employees of the rule/s in respect of a certain topic.
 The employer puts these rules in place to ensure the smooth and efficient running of his/her business operations.
 Policies are not underwritten by labour legislation, but define the employer’s own rules, which must be reasonable, for the workplace, e.g. smoking, leave, hygiene, the use of cell phones, etc.

 The disciplinary code serves as a guideline for employers of what the appropriate sanction is for certain offences, referring to absenteeism, control at work, strikes and industrial action, disorderly behaviour, offences relating to theft or fraud and breach of confidentiality and trust and, offences relating to housing as part of an employment agreement.
 These sanctions may be adjusted depending on the circumstances and merits of each case as well as how progressive discipline should be applied.
 The disciplinary code also ensures that all employees are aware of the rules present at the workplace as well as the consequences should these rules be broken.

 By following the correct procedure, the employer can ensure fair labour practice and further minimise the risk of disputes.
 We advise employers to adopt procedures in cases of the following eventualities: disciplinary hearings, appeal procedures, grievance procedures, termination of service, appointment of employees and, injuries on duty.
 With procedures in place matters are dealt with effectively without delay.
 This way both the employer and employee will have a clear guideline with regards to procedural aspects.

-In conclusion, no employer can afford not to address registration and have labour related documentation, policies and procedures implemented in their businesses.
+No employer can afford not to address registration as well as, have labour related documentation, policies and procedures implemented in their businesses.
 Not only does it minimise the risk of disputes and uncertainty between employers and their employees, but it also ensures that the most prevalent labour law specific to the industry is complied with.